NaoyukiKanda/LibriSpeechMix/README.md

   author={Kanda, Naoyuki and Gaur, Yashesh and Wang, Xiaofei and Meng, Zhong and Chen, Zhuo and Zhou, Tianyan and Yoshioka, Takuya}, booktitle={Proc.
 Interspeech}, pages={36--40}, year={2020}
 }

-@article{kanda2020investigation,
-  title={Investigation of End-To-End Speaker-Attributed ASR for Continuous Multi-Talker Recordings}, author={Kanda, Naoyuki and Chang, Xuankai and Gaur, Yashesh and Wang, Xiaofei and Meng, Zhong and Chen, Zhuo and Yoshioka, Takuya}, journal={arXiv preprint arXiv:2008.04546}, year={2020}
-}
 ```